SahilK-027/LeetCode/CONTRIBUTING.md

 - Make sure you put useful comments in your code.
 Do not comment on obvious things.
 - Please avoid creating new directories if at all possible.
 Try to fit your work into the existing directory structure.
 If you want to create a new directory, then please check if a similar category has been recently suggested or created by other pull requests.
 - If you have modified/added documentation, please ensure that your language is concise and must not contain grammatical errors.
-- Do not update [`README.md`](https://github.com/SahilK-027/LeetCode/blob/main/README.md) along with other changes.
+- Do not update [`README.md`](https://github.com/SahilK-027/LeetCode/blob/main/README.md) if you are only adding alternative solution for preexisting problem in list.
 First, create an issue and then link to that issue in your pull request to suggest specific changes.

 ## Pull Requests